 If paying online to ANZ Remuera 01 0258 0010388 00, remember to put your name as a transfer reference.
 Club Office hours are Mon to Fri 9:30 - 12:00.

 You can Join mailing list to keep informed: the Club sends out about ten monthly newsletters each year and it includes reminders to upcoming events and activities.

 The Club is committed to helping non-members and members learn, enjoy and improve their game.
 You can also Join mailing list so you can see when the next lessons are coming up.
 Please click on Learn Bridge for more details.

 You have two options: either contact Ann Weatherson, Membership Manager by email, or fill in a structured form Find a bridge partner form which is also sent to Ann but has the advantage of giving her some basic information about your requirement.
 Ann will then do her best to match players.

 A game is usually available to any member who arrives without a partner and reports to the Director at least 30 minutes before play at Club sessions as below:-

-Cash ticket sales at the table are $8 per Club session.
-The Club is offering pre-paid tickets, ten sessions for the price of nine meaning $7.20 per session.
-Club Members may order Bulk Tickets from the password-protected area Bulk Tickets of this website.
+2014 cash ticket sales at the table are $8 per Club session or a prepaid tickets which cost $80 for ten.
+Please order tickets from the Bulk Tickets page.
 Visitor’s table money remains $8 for up to six attendances a year.
 Prices include GST.
 Youth table money is $1.

 Trophies and winners